Alfa Normix, 200 mg 12 pcs.

 Unknown: clostridial infection.

-Infrequent: polymenorrhea.
+Uncommon: polymenorrhea.

 General symptoms:

-Often: fever.
+Common: fever.

-Laboratory tests: change in international normalized ratio.
+Laboratory research: changes in the international normalized ratio.

 Overdose